 This photo from the Newcastle Morning Herald of 21 October 1963 shows the truck being presented to the committee by the Hamilton Rotary Club, who led the appeal to raise the funds required.

-This remarkable photo by Lindsay Bridge shows the Hunter van shortly after its commissioning, taking part in the Maitland Council Centenary parade on 16 November 1963.
+This nice shot by Lindsay Bridge shows the Hunter van shortly after its commissioning, taking part in the Maitland Council Centenary parade on 16 November 1963.

-The fate of the Hunter Q Van is unknown, after it was replaced in 1980 with a Ford F-350 rescue truck.
+The fate of this second Q Van in Hunter is unknown, after it was replaced in 1980 with a Ford F-350 rescue truck.

 See also FC Fire Engines Around the World and Willys Ambulances.